-ompletion of this unit, the student will be able to. • describe the fundamentals of Wireless transmission (L1) ٠ analyse the concepts of MIMO (L4) • illustrate and summarize the Multiple access control techniques (L2)
+1001 completion of and unit, the state of while to able to. ٠ describe the fundamentals of Wireless transmission (L1) ٠ analyse the concepts of MIMO (L4) ٠ illustrate and summarize the Multiple access control techniques (L2)

 Mobile Ad-hoc networks: Characteristics and applications; Coverage and connectivity problems; Routing in MANETs.